February is Black History Month.

 How Can Employers Observe Black History Month?

-- Sponsoring employee visits to local African American history museums;
+- Encouraging employee visits to local African American history museums or cultural institutions;

 To learn more, contact us today to schedule a consultation, help us understand your needs, and learn how we can help.